SimmsSays/simmssays.github.io/_posts/2020-02-17-w2-workload-with-amy.markdown

 **Q:** Would you have told your first year self to do anything differently?

 **A:** Spend more time at Uni, because there aren’t the same distractions there as at home.
-I can’t just watch netflix or play with my dog, so I would have got a lot more work done.
+I can’t just watch Netflix or play with my dog, so I would have got a lot more work done.
 Maybe I shouldn’t have worked as much, and took extra shifts, when I could have been working on an assignment.
 I think everyone looks back and thinks, I should have done this or that.
 But **I’m happy where I am now.**